• Skip to primary navigation

 • Apple: Apple Omelet with Sharp Cheddar Cheese, Holiday Kale Slaw with Apples, and Pan Fried Pork Chop with Apples.

-• Yogurt: Blueberry Tea Smoothie, Broccoli Salad with Greek Yogurt, PB Greek Yogurt Dip, Easy Chicken Salad Pita.
+• Yogurt: Blueberry Tea Smoothie, PB Greek Yogurt Dip, Easy Chicken Salad Pita.

 Did you make apple pie overnight oats?
 Leave me a comment & rating to share how it turned out!